-How to diagnose Type 1 diabetes?
-Are there any Type 1 diabetes tests?
+How to diagnose Type 1 diabetes vs Type 2?
+Are there any special tests available for the diagnosis of Type 1 diabetes?

 The diagnosis of type 1 diabetes is primarily based on clinical features and elevated blood glucose levels.
 Patients with Type 1 diabetes typically have marked elevation in blood glucose level, which are usually more than 200 mg/dl at the time of diagnosis.
 These patients also experience dramatic symptoms due to marked elevation in blood glucose levels.
 These symptoms are: excessive thirst, excessive urination, weight loss, fatigue, and occasionally diabetic ketoacidosis (DKA.)